JNU bans protests on campus, students may face expulsion for flouting restrictions: varsity manual | Education

 - India

-Putting up wall posters and staging dharnas within 100 metres of the academic buildings at Jawaharlal Nehru University (JNU) can lead to a fine of up to Rs 20,000 or expulsion, according to a new manual.
+Putting up wall posters and staging dharnas within 100 metres of the academic buildings at the Jawaharlal Nehru University can lead to a fine of up to Rs 20,000 or expulsion while any ''anti-national'' act will attract a Rs 10,000 fine, according to a new manual.

 The academic buildings of different schools house offices of chairpersons, deans, and other important office-bearers, apart from classrooms and labs.